-About this course
+About this online course

-This seminar is aimed principally at:
+This online course is aimed principally at:

 - the full range of economic and social partners working with the Funds – including universities, NGOs, employers’ associations, consultants.

-What you will learn
+What you will learn includes:

 Ms Winny Curfs